Martin Flanagan (Gaelic footballer)

-Martin Flanagan is an Irish former Gaelic footballer from Tyrrellspass, Westmeath who played for the Westmeath county team from 1995 to 2010.
+Martin Flanagan is an Irish former Gaelic footballer from Tyrrellspass, County Westmeath who played for the Westmeath county team from 1995 to 2010.

 Flanagan is considered to be one of the finest talents the county has ever produced, but retired without a Leinster medal to his name after falling out of favour with then manager Páidí Ó Sé during the successful 2004 campaign.
 Equally at home at midfield or full forward, he made his championship debut against Wexford in 1995 and went on to win National Football League Division 2 medals in 2001, 2003 and 2008.